Through The Fibro Fog

 Step 3

-Arrange the arugula / rocket on your plate and arrange the cheese and vegetables.
-Drizzle over the herb dressing and enjoy!
+Add the arugula to your plate and arrange the mozzarella cheese and vegetables over it.
+Drizzle over the herb basil dressing and enjoy!

 🌿 How to make this asparagus salad vegan